TalentLMS offers two important tools when mapping domains;

 Once you have entered a proper domain address, it will be used immediately, however, you must create a proper CNAME DNS record on your own domain for the mapping to be effective.
-A CNAME, or Canonical Name, record is an entry within the Domain Name System (DNS) that specifies where a user can find your web pages, or any other URL.
+A CNAME, or Canonical Name record is an entry within the Domain Name System (DNS) that specifies where a user can find your web pages or any other URL.
 You’ll use the CNAME to associate your custom domain with your TalentLMS domain.
 Each hosting service has slightly different ways to create CNAME records.
 You need to have access to an administrator in order to map your domain; otherwise, you need the help of your administrator to complete this task.

 Domain mapping and branching

-mapped domain (e.g, abranch.mybusiness.com).
-In order for this to be effective, you must create an additional CNAME DNS entry that maps *.mybusiness.com to TalentLMS.com (similarly with what you did for the original domain).
+If you map a domain (e.g, lms.mydomain.com) to your original TalentLMS domain,(e.g, mylms.talentlms.com) each additional branch (e.g, abranch-mylms.talentlms.com ) will be available as well as a sub-domain of the mapped domain (e.g, abranch.lms.mydomain.com).
+In order for this to be effective, you must create an additional CNAME DNS entry that maps *.lms.mydomain.com to your TalentLMS portal (similarly with what you did for the original domain).

 As a final note, if you create a branch named "www" this will be used as a normal branch and will not redirect users to the main domain.

-(5) If you prefer to host another site on your www domain, it is a good idea to use a second level sub-domain for branching.
+(4) If you prefer to host another site on your www domain, it is a good idea to use a second level sub-domain for branching.
 Technically, www.mybusiness.com will point to your main site. lms.mybusiness.com can point to your main TalentLMS domain and branches will be mapped as branch1.lms.mybusiness.com